codio/knowledge/source/instructors/setupcourses/share-course.rst

 To manage access to the course code, toggle the **Course share** code button to **Off** after you have shared the code, or click **Regenerate** to create a new code.
 When you regenerate a new code, the old code is disabled and can no longer be used.

-To restrict a course that is shared or cloned from a master course from being shared or cloned further, toggle Course share code to On and check the Licensed check box.
+To restrict a course that is shared or cloned from a parent course from being shared or cloned further, toggle Course share code to On and check the Licensed check box.

-**Note:** Child courses created from licensed master courses cannot be shared or cloned, and the content cannot be added to other courses, modules, or assignments.
+**Note:** Child courses created from licensed parent courses cannot be shared or cloned, and the content cannot be added to other courses, modules, or assignments.